-Component Short-Term Goal Current State Identified Gap Action Plan fast and efficient boarding/disembarking of passengers.
+Component Short-Term Goal Current State Identified Gap Action Plan boarding/disembarking of passengers.
 Plan for maintenance and monitoring of the airlocks.
-Maintenance plan and monitoring technology have not yet been developed.
-Lack of passenger flow simulations and studies to define as well maintenance plan and monitoring technology. • Documentation and testing of airlocks at real scale facilities, establishing ways for maintenance and monitoring.
+The maintenance plan and monitoring technology are in the development phase. maintenance and monitoring plan to establish maintenance and monitoring plan.
 Vacuum Maintain a low-pressure environment through a smaller segment and evaluate the depressurization time.
 Define the spacing between the vacuum pumps, the number and location (to be housed in a separate building or attached to the tube exterior) Define the energy consumption and cost of the initial pump-down.
 Define the depressurization time of smaller segments.
 Investigate possible failures of the vacuum pumps.
 Identify the exact value(s) of pressure.
 Verify system efficiency for vacuum pumps, valves and airlock chambers.
 The majority of the tests have been implemented on smaller scales and track lengths.
 Only few hyperloop companies have tested vacuum pumps at full-scale.
 Scaling and development issues have been addressed.
-Lack of a robust solution for full-scale and experimental demonstration for bigger track lengths.
-No data available for energy consumption, costs and time of the initial pump-down operation.
-Full documentation of possible failures is not available.
+Need of a full-scale and experimental demonstration Energy consumption, and costs to be precicely estimated.
+Time of the initial pump-down operation to be evaluated.
+Full documentation of possible failures to be drafted.
 Prototyping in operational environments and evaluate performance in bigger track lengths.
-Conduct CFD simulations of the integrated tube- components.
-Evaluate the initial pump- down operation in terms of energy consumption, cost and time.
+Conduct CFD simulations of the integrated tube-components.
+Evaluate the initial pump-down operation in terms of energy consumption, cost and time.
 Design verification via documentation and testing, defining the density of the vacuum pumps across the tube length.

 Component Short-Term Goal Current State Identified Gap Action Plan Propulsion Propulsion technology assessment based on power consumption, cost, reliability, safety and complexity.
 Create a back-up propulsion system in case of power outage.
 Create a final design and perform cost comparison studies, defining whether the propulsion components of high energy consumption are being placed inside the pods or along the various segments of the infrastructure.
 Optimal design of the propulsion system to counter impacts occurring at ultra-high speeds.
 Establish the maintenance requirements.
-Technologies tested at low speeds and small tube lengths, most of them at sub- scale testing facilities.
+Technologies tested at low speeds and small tube lengths, most of them at subscale testing facilities.
 Only few hyperloop developers have tested propulsion technologies at full-scale, however at low speeds.
 Hyperloop developers demonstrate competitive advantage using infrastructure-side propulsion technologies, as this has been proven at relatively high speeds in the existing Maglev systems.
-Technology not ready for implementing high speeds.
-Full documentation of possible failures is not available.
-Lack of a robust solution for full-scale and experimental demonstration for bigger track lengths.
-No data available for energy consumption and costs.
+Technology implemented at lower pod speeds.
+Full documentation of possible failures to be drafted.
+Need of a full-scale and experimental demonstration.
+Energy consumption, and costs to be precicely estimated.
 R&D studies for the energy efficiency, reliability and safety of the propulsion concepts.
 Prototyping in operational environments and evaluate performance in longer tracks.
-Establish experimental demonstrations of different concepts to evaluate performance and efficiency of the propulsion system at ultra-high speeds.
+Establish experimental demonstrations of different concepts to evaluate performance and efficiency of the propulsion system at ultrahigh speeds.
 Levitation • Establish a robust plan for the preferred magnetic levitation, to balance energy consumption, infrastructure costs and operation reliability.
 Maglev technologies already tested, however limited tests occurred in low-pressure environment and not on subsonic and transonic speed ranges.
-Only few hyperloop developers have tested Technology not ready for implementation for high speeds and low-pressure environments.
-Lack of a robust solution for full-scale and experimental Establish experimental demonstrations of different concepts to evaluate the levitation system for high- speeds.
+Technology not ready for implementation for high speeds and low-pressure environments.
+Lack of a robust solution for full-scale and experimental Establish experimental demonstrations of different concepts to evaluate the levitation system for high-speeds.
 Prototyping in operational environments and